Home

 • Repeat.

-Standing Jump over an Obstacle
+Standing Jump Over an Obstacle

 Begin by standing straight, feet at shoulder width and arms relaxed at your sides.